threefoldfoundation/www_mastodon/content/home/index.md

 ### EMAIL<br>LOGIN

-Easily log into a Mastodon server via 'registered email address and password' method.
-Available for all users.
+Easy and conventional Mastodon server login via 'registered email address and password' method is available for all users.

 |||